saineshwar/VueTicket/README.md

 * Configuring SLA policies
 * Setting Default Ticket Count for Agents and Auto Closing Ticket Hours
 * Managing Cache
-* Auto process of ticket Allocation , Notification ,Overdue,Escalation,Closing
+* Auto process of ticket Allocation, Notification, Overdue, Escalation, and Closing

 ### About Platform Used
 •	Entire Application using Microsoft visual studio 2019 with SQL Server 2019.

-•	Framwork used is .Net 5.0 and language is C# and Dapper, Entity Framework Core as ORM and Repository Pattern.
+•	Framework used is .Net 7.0 and the language is C# and Dapper, Entity Framework Core as ORM and Repository Pattern.

 ### Link to download VisualStudio
 https://www.visualstudio.com/vs/older-downloads/